itsays-zqc/my-website/docs/test/v2_core/2Structure.md

-### 2.2.9 Analytical waveguide
+### 2.1.9 Analytical waveguide

-Add an analytical waveguide  into the project using code `type='AnalyticalWaveguide'`.
+Integrate an analytical waveguide structure into the project by implementing the code `type='AnalyticalWaveguide'`.

 **Example:**